Similar but Oh So Different: Learn Catalan with the Guide for Spanish Students

 Whether you are learning Catalan because you actually need it or out of pure curiosity, it is still a meaningful decision because you will be learning a minority language and helping preserve its culture.
-All around Catalonia and particularly in its awe-inspiring capital of Barcelona, you will be very appreciated if you speak both Spanish and Catalan!

 This resource guide will help you take the first steps toward approaching the Catalan language in a practical way, particularly if you are already studying Spanish.

 - 1. Spot the Similarities Between Spanish and Catalan